Primary

 Set cables at shoulder height and grab the left cable with your right hand, right cable with your left.
 Your arms cross in front at the start.
 Pull apart by driving your elbows backward, not by straightening your arms.
 Squeeze your shoulder blades at full extension.

-Want Cable Rear Delt Fly in your program?
+See where Cable Rear Delt Fly fits in your weekly plan

 Set cables at shoulder height with no attachments.